-The Admissions Office assigns each student to an academic advisor according to the student's college major program.
+The Admissions Office assigns each student to an academic advisor according to the student's concentration or program.
 Each semester, the academic advisor assists the student in preparing a class schedule that is appropriate to the student's major, monitors academic progress and helps ensure that the advisee meets requirements for the associate's degree.
-Students should change advisors if they change their college major.
+Students should change advisors if they change their plan of study.

 Students who plan to transfer to a public university in Alabama are responsible for obtaining a transfer guide from AlabamaTransfers.com.
-Transfer students are encouraged to contact Holly Williams williamsh@nacc.edu for assistance in reviewing the degree requirements, determining coursework needed for your degree and any transfer scholarship opportunities available.
+Transfer students are encouraged to contact a transfer advisor in the College and Career Planning Center for assistance in reviewing the degree requirements, determining coursework needed for their degree and any transfer scholarship opportunities available.
 All students bear the final responsibility for completing the correct courses for transfer and all requirements for a degree.